They’re out there…Non-paying clients or customers.

 Here’s how WE do it:

-In some of our businesses and in some cases, we do offer early payment discounts.
+In some of our businesses and in some cases, we do offer discounts for early payment.
 However, staying with the example above, what we do is to take the full discount off the FINAL payment only.

 In this way, the client gets no benefit from a discount, until they have paid in full AND in the agreed time.